Van-Vu/traffic-classifier-project/writeup_template.md

 | 0     				| all other classes 										|

-### Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
+### Visualizing the Neural Network
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

 - I choose to visualize the convolution layer of the first image that was incorrectly identify above
 - The model can clearly identify the boundary of the sign
 - One feature is blackout
-- The model has difficulty in identifying the sign symbol at the center, that's why the prediction varies from speed class to turning sign and finally end up at General caution (which only has a line at the center)
+- The model has difficulty in identifying the sign symbol at the center, that's why the prediction varies from speed class to turning sign and finally end up at General caution (which literally has a line, exclamation mark, at the center)

 ![alt text][image20]